GPU Porting in Axom

 • async() - Is the execution space asynchronous?
 (True/False)

-The Mint component also provides a set of nested execution policies located at axom/mint/execution/internal/structured_exec.hpp to be used with RAJA::kernel e.g. for iterating over mint meshes.
+The Core component provides a set of nested execution policies located at axom/axom/execution/nested_for_exec.hpp to be used with RAJA::kernel e.g. for iterating over mint meshes.
+(These generic policies formerly resided in Mint and have been moved to Core.)

 Note